nandini-gangrade/SBI-SCO/1. Software Development/Web Attacks/MCQs.md

 d) To enhance server performance
 **Answer:** b) To restrict where resources can be loaded from
 **Explanation:** CSP limits sources from which content can be loaded, helping prevent XSS and data injection attacks.

+---

+---

+#### **1. What is the primary purpose of a digital signature?**
+a.
+Encrypting data
+b.
+Authenticating the identity of the sender
+c.
+Storing passwords securely
+d.
+Transmitting data faster

+**Answer**: b.
+Authenticating the identity of the sender
+**Explanation**: Digital signatures verify that the sender is genuine and the message is not altered.

+---

+#### **2. In asymmetric encryption, what is the private key used for?**
+a.
+Encrypting data
+b.
+Decrypting data
+c.
+Signing digital signatures
+d.
+Both b and c

+**Answer**: d.
+Both b and c
+**Explanation**: The private key decrypts data encrypted with the public key and creates digital signatures.

+---

+#### **3. Which of the following is an example of symmetric key encryption?**
+a.
+RSA
+b.
+AES
+c.
+Diffie-Hellman
+d.
+DSA

+**Answer**: b.
+AES
+**Explanation**: AES (Advanced Encryption Standard) is a symmetric encryption algorithm.

+---

+#### **4. What is non-repudiation in digital security?**
+a.
+Preventing unauthorized access
+b.
+Ensuring data is not altered
+c.
+Preventing denial of actions by the sender
+d.
+Ensuring data confidentiality

+**Answer**: c.
+Preventing denial of actions by the sender
+**Explanation**: Non-repudiation ensures the sender cannot deny sending a message.

+---

+#### **5. In the OWASP Top 10, what does SSRF stand for?**
+a.
+Secure Server Response Function
+b.
+Server-Side Request Forgery
+c.
+Simple Server Resource Failures
+d.
+Secure System Resource Framework

+**Answer**: b.
+Server-Side Request Forgery
+**Explanation**: SSRF occurs when an attacker tricks a server into making unintended requests.

+---

+#### **6. Which key is shared in asymmetric encryption?**
+a.
+Private key
+b.
+Symmetric key
+c.
+Public key
+d.
+None of the above

+**Answer**: c.
+Public key
+**Explanation**: In asymmetric encryption, the public key is openly shared while the private key is kept secret.

+---

+#### **7. Which attack is mitigated by using parameterized queries?**
+a.
+Cross-Site Scripting (XSS)
+b.
+SQL Injection
+c.
+DDoS
+d.
+Brute Force

+**Answer**: b.
+SQL Injection
+**Explanation**: Parameterized queries prevent malicious SQL code from executing.

+---

+#### **8. What is the recommended length for secure symmetric keys?**
+a.
+64 bits
+b.
+128 bits
+c.
+256 bits
+d.
+512 bits

+**Answer**: c.
+256 bits
+**Explanation**: A 256-bit key provides strong security for symmetric encryption.

+---

+#### **9. What does AES stand for?**
+a.
+Advanced Encryption Standard
+b.
+Asymmetric Encryption Scheme
+c.
+Advanced Encoding System
+d.
+Automated Encryption Standard

+**Answer**: a.
+Advanced Encryption Standard
+**Explanation**: AES is a widely used symmetric encryption algorithm.

+---

+#### **10. Which of the following ensures data integrity?**
+a.
+Encryption
+b.
+Digital Signature
+c.
+Decryption
+d.
+Public Key

+**Answer**: b.
+Digital Signature
+**Explanation**: Digital signatures ensure the data has not been tampered with.

+---

+#### **11. What is the main weakness of symmetric encryption?**
+a.
+Complexity of algorithms
+b.
+Need for secure key sharing
+c.
+Slow processing speed
+d.
+Incompatibility with digital signatures

+**Answer**: b.
+Need for secure key sharing
+**Explanation**: The secret key must be securely shared, which can be a challenge.

+---

+#### **12. Which OWASP risk involves weak or missing encryption?**
+a.
+Injection
+b.
+Cryptographic Failures
+c.
+Insecure Design
+d.
+Security Misconfiguration

+**Answer**: b.
+Cryptographic Failures
+**Explanation**: Cryptographic Failures relate to sensitive data exposure due to poor encryption.

+---

+#### **13. What does RSA stand for in encryption?**
+a.
+Rivest-Shamir-Adleman
+b.
+Reliable Secure Algorithm
+c.
+Random Secure Algorithm
+d.
+Robust Security Application

+**Answer**: a.
+Rivest-Shamir-Adleman
+**Explanation**: RSA is an asymmetric encryption algorithm named after its inventors.

+---

+#### **14. What type of attack does CSP (Content Security Policy) mitigate?**
+a.
+Brute Force
+b.
+Cross-Site Scripting (XSS)
+c.
+DDoS
+d.
+SQL Injection

+**Answer**: b.
+Cross-Site Scripting (XSS)
+**Explanation**: CSP restricts the sources from which scripts can be executed.

+---

+#### **15. In digital communication, a hash function is primarily used for?**
+a.
+Encrypting data
+b.
+Ensuring data integrity
+c.
+Generating private keys
+d.
+Compressing files

+**Answer**: b.
+Ensuring data integrity
+**Explanation**: Hash functions verify that data has not been altered.

+---

+#### **16. Which OWASP risk involves improper access to resources?**
+a.
+Injection
+b.
+Broken Access Control
+c.
+SSRF
+d.
+Security Misconfiguration

+**Answer**: b.
+Broken Access Control
+**Explanation**: Broken Access Control occurs when attackers gain unauthorized access.

+---

+#### **17. What does OWASP stand for?**
+a.
+Open Web Application Security Project
+b.
+Online Web Application Security Program
+c.
+Official Website Application Security Protocol
+d.
+Open Web Access System Program

+**Answer**: a.
+Open Web Application Security Project

+---

+#### **18. What is the role of a private key in digital signatures?**
+a.
+Encrypting the signature
+b.
+Decrypting the signature
+c.
+Verifying the signature
+d.
+Encrypting the public key

+**Answer**: a.
+Encrypting the signature

+---

+#### **19. Which protocol ensures secure email transmission?**
+a.
+SMTP
+b.
+SNMP
+c.
+HTTPS
+d.
+TLS

+**Answer**: d.
+TLS
+**Explanation**: TLS provides encryption for secure email communication.

+---

+#### **20. Which encryption type is commonly used for HTTPS?**
+a.
+Symmetric
+b.
+Asymmetric
+c.
+Both a and b
+d.
+None of the above

+**Answer**: c.
+Both a and b
+**Explanation**: HTTPS uses asymmetric encryption for key exchange and symmetric encryption for data transfer.

+---

+#### **21. What is the OWASP Top 10's main goal?**
+a.
+Provide encryption algorithms
+b.
+List critical web application risks
+c.
+Define software development standards
+d.
+Create digital signature guidelines

+**Answer**: b.
+List critical web application risks

+---

+#### **22. What is the purpose of a hash in digital signatures?**
+a.
+Encrypt data
+b.
+Compress files
+c.
+Generate a unique identifier for data
+d.
+Store passwords

+**Answer**: c.
+Generate a unique identifier for data

+---

+#### **23. Which OWASP risk involves using outdated libraries?**
+a.
+Insecure Design
+b.
+Security Misconfiguration
+c.
+Vulnerable and Outdated Components
+d.
+SSRF

+**Answer**: c.
+Vulnerable and Outdated Components

+---

+#### **24. What is the key feature of asymmetric encryption?**
+a.
+Shared key for encryption and decryption
+b.
+Separate keys for encryption and decryption
+c.
+Faster processing
+d.
+Lower security

+**Answer**: b.
+Separate keys for encryption and decryption

+---

+#### **25. What does HTTPS use to ensure secure communication?**
+a.
+Symmetric encryption only
+b.
+Asymmetric encryption only
+c.
+Both symmetric and asymmetric encryption
+d.
+No encryption

+**Answer**: c.
+Both symmetric and asymmetric encryption

+---

+#### **26. What ensures non-repudiation in a digital transaction?**
+a.
+Public key
+b.
+Private key
+c.
+Digital signature
+d.
+Hash function

+**Answer**: c.
+Digital signature

+---

+#### **27. Which attack does multi-factor authentication (MFA) mitigate?**
+a.
+SQL Injection
+b.
+Brute Force
+c.
+DDoS
+d.
+SSRF

+**Answer**: b.
+Brute Force

+---

+#### **28. In asymmetric encryption, what is used to verify a digital signature?**
+a.
+Public key
+b.
+Private key
+c.
+Symmetric key
+d.
+Session key

+**Answer**: a.
+Public key

+---

+#### **29. Which OWASP risk involves insecure default configurations?**
+a.
+Injection
+b.
+Security Misconfiguration
+c.
+Cryptographic Failures
+d.
+Broken Access Control

+**Answer**: b.
+Security Misconfiguration

+---

+#### **30. What is a common result of injection attacks?**
+a.
+Unauthorized data access
+b.
+Service unavailability
+c.
+Slow network performance
+d.
+Session expiration

+**Answer**: a.
+Unauthorized data access

+---